mnmohsen/personalwebsite/_projects/demo-project/index.md

 The connection uses:

-- a tubular welded end fitting
+- a welded tube end cap
 - a clevis-style bracket
 - a clevis pin
 - a Smalley retaining ring for axial pin retention
 - two bolts connecting the bracket to the interface ring

-The tubular welded end-fitting concept and supporting weld calculations were developed by another Structures team member and incorporated into the current strut assembly.
+The welded tube end cap concept and supporting weld calculations were developed by Gabe Popso and incorporated into the current strut assembly.

 ### Retaining-Ring Development